fstrauf/roadvagabonds/content/draft/troopy-maintenance-oil-change-and-service/index.md

 slug: troopy-maintenance-oil-change-and-service
 draft: true
 meta_title: "Troopy maintenance - 10K service 1HZ engine"
-image: troopy-fitout-desk.jpg
+image: troopy-maintenance-10k-service-1hz.jpg
 categories: ["troopy"]
 ---

 I've never ever done this before and the troopy still works!
-This is what I've done and where we gotten our information from.<!-- end -->
+These are the steps I've gone through and my sources of information from.<!-- end -->

 ---